 There are two main certifications we use at Oktra to help tackle this question, and to demonstrate that your office space has been designed and constructed with occupant wellbeing in mind: both of these are internationally respected qualifications with their own benefits, which we can advise you on depending on your unique requirements.

 The WELL building standard is built on over seven years of collaborative research, and translates dense scientific data into easily understandable, actionable requirements.
 Projects can receive a Silver, Gold, or Platinum rating, dependant on first fulfilling several pre-conditions, and then varying numbers of optimisation features on top of this.
 The WELL certification is often a more appropriate fit for landlords looking to fully refurbish or incorporate WELL standards into each part of a new building.

 Fitwel is the certification more often used by tenants looking to personalise and fit out their space.
 Designed by the US Centre of Disease Control and Prevention (CDCP), the Fitwel certification outlines a set of flexible standards which can be more easily refined and tailored to the specifics of a particular project, and for which you can be awarded ratings from 1 up to 3 stars.

 Although, as these standards are both fairly new, there are still relatively few businesses who have incorporated WELL and Fitwel standards into their builds and fit outs here in the UK, we’ve decided to take the lead in this area, and so of course our own office in Clerkenwell is in the process of receiving a 3 or 2 star Fitwel certification.
-We’ve attained this with careful guidance from Didi, acting as our qualified in-house Fitwel moderator, who also advises our clients on how to best achieve the certifications they want, to ensure their efforts in promoting the health and wellbeing of their employees are not only recognised by their own staff, but also by the wider business world.
+We’ve attained this with careful guidance, and also advise our clients on how to best achieve the certifications they want, to ensure their efforts in promoting the health and wellbeing of their employees are not only recognised by their own staff, but also by the wider business world.